 - are under 16, or a full-time student under 19;

-- are a women over 60 or a man over 65;
+- · are a women over 60 or a man over 65:

-- are an expectant mother or mother of a child up to one year old;
+- · are an expectant mother or mother of a child up to one year old;

-- suffer from certain medical conditions;
+- · suffer from certain medical conditions:

-- are on income support or family credit.
+- · are on income support or family credit.

-You may also be able to get free prescriptions if you are on a low income.
+prescriptions if you are on a low income.
 You can get more information about these arrangements from your pharmacist or from your Social Security Office.